-- Donations to Government or Approved Local Authority, Institution or association for the purpose of promoting family planning
+- Donations to Government or Approved Local Authority, Institution or association to promote family planning

-- Donation by Company for Indian Olympic Association or any other institute established for the development of infrastructure for sports and games in India.
+- Donation by Company for Indian Olympic Association or any other institute established to develop infrastructure for sports and games in India.

-- Donations to Government and Authorized Local Authority, Institutions or Associations for the purpose other than family planning.
+- Donations to Government and Authorised Local Authority, Institutions or Associations for a purpose other than family planning.

-- Donation to any authority constituted in India for the purpose of planning, development and improvement of cities, towns, villages.
+- Donation to any authority constituted in India to plan, develop, and improve cities, towns, and villages.

-- Donation for repairs or renovation of any notified temples, mosque, Gurudwara, Church or any other place.
+- Donation for repairs or renovation of any notified temples, mosque, Gurudwara, Church, or another place.

 Adjusted total income for this purpose is calculated as Gross Total Income minus :

-- All Exempt Incomes – tax free allowances received like HRA, LTA etc. or agriculture income or dividend income from Mutual Fund, interest on PPF etc.
+- All Exempt Incomes – tax-free allowances received like House Rent Allowance or HRA, LTA etc. or agriculture income or dividend income from Mutual Funds, interest on PPF etc.

-- Short Term Capital Gain from Equity Shares and Mutual Fund
+- Short Term Capital Gain from Equity Shares and Mutual Funds

 - Long-term capital gains (Equity & Debt) and,